RazrFalcon/tiny-skia/benches/README.md

 ## Running benchmarks

 We support only Linux.
-Benchmark may work on other OS'es, but it will require a lot of preperation.
+The benchmark may work on other OS'es, but it will require a lot of preperation (building Skia and cairo).

 You have to install cairo first and built Skia from sources (see below).